Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: IDS in Restaurant Planning Domain

-Figure \ref{fig:system_diagram} provides a visualization of the restaurant game; inspired by the online game Overcooked, this domain has been studied extensively in the sequential decision making community \cite{carroll2019utility,wu2021too,liu2020planning}.
-Within the game, the user controls a chef avatar, and utilizes five meal prep stations to prepare $M$ meals consisting of various ingredients.
-The game objective is to deliver the meals to restaurant customers within the designated meal prep time for each meal, denoted as $t^m_{goal\_delivery}$.
-The five meal prep stations are: \textit{gather station}, \textit{cutting station}, \textit{cooking station}, \textit{plating station}, and \textit{delivery station}.
-The game state is represented as $S$, and displayed to the user in a user-friendly manner in the bottom panel of the game interface (see Fig. \ref{fig:system_diagram}).
-Specifically, $S = \{S_{l},S_{i}\}$ where $S_{l}$ defines the location of the chef and each ingredient (i.e which station), and $S_{i}$ defines the state of each ingredient,(i.e. chopped tomato, cooked chicken).
-The user is able to perform an action $a^{h}$ from the action space $A = \{\textit{cut, move-chef, move-item, start-cook, end-cook, deliver}$, $\textit{prepare-meal}\}$, so long as the preconditions of $a_{h}$ are met and that the effects of $a_{h}$ result in a valid state $S$.
-The game does not allow players to perform an invalid action (e.g., preparing the steak meal without cooking the steak).
-When $a_{h}$ is performed, game state $S$ is updated and utilized by the underlying planner to provide a recommendation to the user, either in the form of a subgoal-explanation $\mathcal{E_{SB}}$, a causal-link-chain explanation $\mathcal{E_{CLC}}$ \cite{seegebarth2012making}, or as a default action recommendation $a_{IDS}$.
-Given a recommendation, the user can choice to conform to $a_{IDS}$ or select an alternative action (i.e. $a_{h} \neq a_{IDS}$).
+Figure \ref{fig:system_diagram} provides an overview of our overall IDS system.
+When a user action $a_{h}$ is performed, game state $S$ is updated and utilized by the underlying planner to find a plan solution $\pi$.
+Recall, in this scenario, solution $\pi$ consists of a sequence of actions, $\{a_0, a_1,..a_n\}$ that meets the task objective of delivering each required meal to restaurant customers within the goal meal delivery time, $t^m_{goal\_delivery} \forall m \in M$.
+The IDS system leverages $\pi$ to provide a recommendation to the user, either in the form of a subgoal-explanation $\mathcal{E_{SB}}$, a causal-link-chain explanation $\mathcal{E_{CLC}}$ \cite{seegebarth2012making}, or as a default action recommendation $a_{IDS}$.
+Given a recommendation, the user can choose either to conform to $a_{IDS}$ or select an alternative action (i.e. $a_{h} \neq a_{IDS}$).
 If the user selects an alternative action, the underlying planner in the game utilizes the updated state information to find a new plan solution $\pi^{'}$ from which subsequent actions are suggested to the user.